 - Corporate Governance: Board Consents, Board Minutes, and Stockholder Consents.

 - Fundraising: SAFEs, Convertible Notes, and the NVCA and Series Seed equity financing documents.

 What is the lawyer's role in Shoobx?

 The first step is for a company to register counsel on Shoobx.
 Once that is done, the company and its lawyer decide on Counsel Involvement Settings.
-This screenshot below outlines a typical batch of counsel involvement settings.

 How does counsel review work?

-When a company runs a Shoobx workflow that is set to counsel review required, or which a the company indicates that they would like their counsel to review, the lawyer will be notified by email that documents are ready for their review, and be provided a link to that process.
+When a company runs a Shoobx workflow that is set to counsel review required, or which the company indicates that they would like their counsel to review, the lawyer will be notified by email that documents are ready for their review, and be provided a link to that process.

 From here, the lawyer can view the document template and the generated documents.
 If the documents are acceptable, the lawyer can approve them, or if changes are necessary, the lawyer can incorporate those changes into the documents and send them back to the client for review.
 You can read more about that process here.